multipleof4/sune/README.md

 ![Setting](./docs/appstore_content/screenshot3.jpg)

+💠 New!

 You can script inside the app either to function call or extend functionality of the app almost like modding.
+Each sune is like a module.
+You can have many.
+And share them.
 ![Scripting](./docs/appstore_content/screenshot4.jpg)
 Here is an example of some HTML/JS artwork.
 ![Art](./docs/appstore_content/screenshot5.jpg)